How to Start an LLC in Alabama: Step-by-Step Instructions

 • A business with a principal office in the state

-Some business owners elect to serve as their own registered agents.
-But many experienced owners hire a registered agent service.
+Some LLC owners elect to serve as their own registered agents, but some also use registered agent service.

 Step 3: Draft and submit the Certificate of Formation